AVOIDANT TO SECURE ROADMAP: BEHAVIOUR STRATEGIES II

 Now you might argue "how can you say I must buy into them to know whether they are good enough?"
 If they are far from good enough, they shouldn't even be a contender.
 However, this isn't usually the case.
 Mostly I see partners who have carefully and thoughtfully chosen one another, but fear the problems that arise after getting to know one another better will become deal breakers.
 Typically these problems involve the positive features each chose in the other person, which they now realise also contain annoying elements.
 Sometimes partners in this situation want to bargain "can I just take you with the parts I like?"
 Sorry, this isn't a burger joint.
 You want it as it is or move on.
 When I say this to couples, generally they respond by taking stock of the situation and recognise the toll their ambivalence is taking on the relationship.
 They are able to move clearly in one direction or another.

 "Idealisation (and its opposite, denigration) represents an attempt to enshrine a relational image and protect against experiences and feelings that might challenge it.
-It is in an avoidant's interest to idolise a previous romantic attachment as a defence against confronting their real difficulties with intimacy."
+It is in an avoidant's interest to idolise a previous romantic attachment, and denigrate others, as a defence against confronting their real difficulties with intimacy."
 (Clulow)